AGRI-DRY call for ASAPA abstracts

 Our emphasis is on drylands, using the Mediterranean Basin, North Africa and the Sahara, and Southern Africa as our main geographic focus.

 AGRI-DRY aims to bring about a significant reorientation of European and African doctoral training in traditional agriculture.
 The change will involve both substance and approach.
 The substance is the strong focus on rigorous techniques for interdisciplinary research.
 The approach is the emphasis on both research and applicative work, through the participation of both academic and advocacy and policy-making institutions.
-AGRI-DRY represents a unique opportunity for European young researchers to enjoy a wide array of training opportunities that will be competitive with the best programmes offered outside Europe.
+AGRI-DRY represents a unique opportunity for European young researchers to enjoy a wide array of training opportunities that are competitive with the best programmes offered outside Europe.

 Universitat Pompeu Fabra